RavensbourneWebMedia/UX-design/README.md

 This will be followed by at Moodle upload of the presentation by 16.00pm the same day.

-### Summertive Assessment: Monday March 5th @ National Maritime Museum
+### Formative Assessment 2: Monday March 5th @ National Maritime Museum

-For Summative Presentation your teams will develop the formative pitch into an appropriate working prototype along with evidance of all parts of the industry brief.
+For Formative Presentation 2 your teams will develop the formative pitch into an appropriate working prototype along with evidance of all parts of the industry brief.

-For summative upload, an accompanying hand-in package for this prototype and supporting course work must be uploaded by 16.00pm to the indicated section on Moodle.
+For formative upload 2, an accompanying hand-in package for this prototype and supporting course work must be uploaded by 16.00pm to the indicated section on Moodle.

 You will be expect to hand in: A MarkDown document (where Name is your own name and Surname is your own surname, like WEB14204-Freya-Smith.md).